NoyanSeckin/Secondhand-Dress-Trade-Platform/README.md

 ## Description

 This is a second hand dress trade platform, where users can authenticate, add and delete products, send and recieve offers, upload a product and see all the products added by other users.
 It is the graduation project of Protein React Bootcamp in collaboration with Patika.dev organization.
 The design comes from the sketches I was provided with, and I wrote the code which brought this design to life.
+Make sure to check out its mobile version too!

 ### App is live at: https://secondhand-dress-trade-platform.netlify.app/